iamthecloverly/iamthecloverly.github.io/_posts/blog/2022-12-31-Projece-Elixir-13-RM6785.md

 # Reporting Bugs

 - Don’t report bugs if you have any custom kernel or module installed
-- Create new [issue here](https://github.com/iamthecloverly/android_device_realme_RM6785) or Report it [here](https://t.me/SriBalajiHub).
+- If you have magisk installed, uninstall it and see if issue persists
+- Navigate to Developer options in Settings and Generate a full bugreport from there
-- Grab a logcat right after the problem has occurred.
-(Please include at least a few pages of the log, not just the last few lines, unless you know what you’re doing.)
+- Grab a bugreport right after the problem has occurred
-- If it is a random reboot, grab /proc/last_kmsg.
-(Do not bother getting a logcat unless you can get it just before the reboot.
-A logcat after a reboot is useless)
+- Remember to provide as much info as possible.
+The more info you provide, the more likely that the bug will be solved.
+Please also do not report known issues.
+Any bug not reported in the bug report format below may be ignored
+- Create new issue in bug report format linked below and attach bugreport zip you generated from Developer options [on github repo](https://github.com/iamthecloverly/android_device_realme_RM6785) or Report it on [telegram group](https://t.me/SriBalajiHub)

 # Instructions